gpustack/gpustack/docs/upgrade.md

 ### Linux and macOS

-For example, to upgrade GPUStack to the latest version on a Linux system and MacOS:
+For example, to upgrade GPUStack to the latest version on a Linux system and macOS:

 ```bash
 curl -sfL https://get.gpustack.ai | <EXISTING_INSTALL_ENV> sh -s - <EXISTING_GPUSTACK_ARGS>